What is the Excavator’s Operating Weight

 This is obtained when the bucket is fully loaded and the boom and its stick to the furthest of its extension.

 Attachments are optional tools that are added to the excavator to perform extra tasks or increase its range of functions.
-There are those that are of heavy constructions and those that are of the normal construction works.
+There are those that are of heavy construction and those that are of normal construction works.

 These attachments are :